Tools Reference Guide¶

 | Prompt Tools | LLM-powered semantic functions | 🚧 Planned |

-Note: Vectorstore Tools and MCP Tools are fully implemented.
+Note: Vectorstore Tools, Hierarchical Document Tools, and MCP Tools are fully implemented.
 Function and Prompt tools are defined in the configuration schema but not yet functional.

 Tool Filtering¶